Achieving Dexterous Bidirectional Interaction in Uncertain Conditions for Medical Robotics: Discussion

-The bimanual telemanipulation experiments validated the possibility of having robot mediated collaboration while manipulating fragile objects by introducing a sensorised end-effector to detect the low interaction forces at the end-effector.
-This application is still in early development, but sensorised end-effector could be used for assistive technologies and applications requiring the handling of delicate objects such as in chemical laboratories.
+The bimanual telemanipulation experiments tested the possibility of having robot-mediated collaboration while manipulating fragile objects by introducing a sensorised end-effector to detect the low interaction forces at the end-effector.
+This application is still in early development, but the sensorised end-effectors could be used for assistive technologies and applications requiring the handling of delicate objects, such as in chemical laboratories.
+While all experiments presented in this work were conducted locally, \cite{sena2021haptic} demonstrated that our system can readily be applied to long-distance teleoperation over the internet, including multi-camera visual feedback with a latency of approximately \SI{200}{\milli\second}.

 Lastly, another major limitation encountered in all the experiments is the limited embodiment of the remote arm, which makes it difficult for the operator to understand the manoeuvrability and the residual range of motion dictated both by the robot kinematics and the presence of objects.
 A possible option to enhance the embodiment is to exploit the virtual haptic controller in the master ($C_\text{m}$) to provide such information on the residual range of motion as a virtual resistive force.